 Getting to the Right Staffer, Quickly

 In order to facilitate the huge number of meeting IJM holds with Congress each year, they need to be able to get to the right staffer, quickly.
-For that they turn to Knowlegis’ staff directory.
+For that, they turn to Knowlegis’ staff directory.

 “We use it all the time.
-We schedule so many meetings with members of Congress and their staffs, so it’s saved us time.
+We schedule so many meetings with members of Congress and their staff, so it’s saved us time.
 We can go to the member’s profile and find out which staff member handles foreign policy, and go directly to that person.
 That’s incredibly helpful for us.”

 While having the right contact details makes getting to the correct staffer to make the “ask” quicker, it doesn’t necessarily make getting the actual meeting easier says Campbell.